Q. What is sexual harassment?

 A. Quid pro quo means "this for that" in Latin.
 This terminology describes harassment that typically involves a supervisor giving or withholding employment benefits based upon an employee´s willingness to grant sexual favors.

-Example: Donald tells Ivana she´ll get the promotion if she sleeps with him.
+Example: Robert tells Sue she´ll get the promotion if she sleeps with him.

 Q. How would you describe a "hostile environment"?

 Example: Demi tells Michael his workload will double if he doesn´t join her for dinner.

 Example: Geraldo implies Sally must continue dating him if she wishes to keep her job.

 A. A "hostile environment" is a work atmosphere in which a pattern of offensive sexual conduct is involved.
 The administrative rules describe it as "Any unwelcome verbal or physical conduct that is sufficiently severe or pervasive to have the purpose or effect of unreasonably interfering with work performance or creating an intimidating, hostile, or offensive working environment."
 OAR 839-005-0010(3)(A)

 Example: Tom, Nicole´s supervisor, regularly compliments her figure and clothing.
 He frequently walks up behind her and massages her shoulders, despite her objections.
 On Monday mornings, Tom tells the crew the "dirty joke of the week" from his Saturday night poker game.
 Other employees laugh, but Nicole usually walks away.
 Tom also keeps a calendar of semi-nude women posted in his office, despite Nicole´s comments that she finds the calendar demeaning.
 Based on all of the foregoing conduct by Tom, Nicole files a hostile environment sexual harassment claim.